The average general rate and municipal charge can only increase each year up to a certain percentage cap. Find out how this works in Darebin.

 How rates are calculated

 Your rates bill may not much the rate cap.
 The rate cap applies to the overall rate revenue collected by each council, not your individual property.

 - Fire services levy

-Watch the How does rate capping work? video for more information.
+Watch How does rate capping work? for more information.